Developer Guide

 In the occasion that the Sale object provided already exists, an exception is not thrown.

-command has the ability to add sales to multiple contacts.
+This is because the sale add <args> command has the ability to add sales to multiple contacts.

 Throwing an exception would halt the execution of the command, which may cause the other sales specified in the command to not be added.